Japan's Konica Minolta plans to buy U.S. cancer test firm: Nikkei

-TOKYO Japanese office equipment maker Konica Minolta Inc (4902.T) plans to acquire U.S. healthcare firm Ambry Genetics Corp to diversify its business, the Nikkei daily reported on Sunday.
+TOKYO (Reuters) - Japanese office equipment maker Konica Minolta Inc (4902.T) plans to acquire U.S. healthcare firm Ambry Genetics Corp to diversify its business, the Nikkei daily reported on Sunday.

 The acquisition will likely cost around 100 billion yen ($890 million) and be Konica Minolta's most expensive, reflecting its ambition to branch out into healthcare as its printer business slows, the business daily reported without citing sources.